aminb7/FTP-Server/README.md

 # FTP-Server

 The File Transfer Protocol (FTP) is a standard communication protocol used for the transfer of computer files from a server to a client on a computer network.
 In this project, we implemented an FTP Server on a client–server model architecture using separate control and data connections between the client and the server.

-Implemented commands are as follows.
+## Commands

 1. `USER [name]`, Its argument is used to specify the user's string.
 It is used for user authentication.
 2. `PASS [password]`, Its argument is used to specify the user's password.
 It is used for user authentication.